Zero-Down-Time/kubezero/charts/kubezero-auth/docs/postgres.md

 ## upgrade

 - upgrade auth chart
+- set replica of the keycloak statefulSet to 0
+- set replica of the postgres-auth statefulSet to 0
 - delete postgres-auth PVC and POD to flush old DB

 ## restore

+- restore replica of postgres-auth statefulSet
 - copy backup to new PVC
 ```
 kubectl cp postgres-backup keycloak/kubezero-auth-postgresql-0:/bitnami/postgresql/backup